rodolfogamd/my-agenda/README.md

 Introduction
 ===========

-Building an API with Vagrant, Puppet or standalone with Django.
+Building an REST API with Django using Vagrant and Puppet or standalone on Ubuntu 14.04.

 # Without vagrant

 1. Install mysql server
 2. Install python and pip
+3. Install virtualenv and virtualenvwrapper
-3. Create a virtualenv
+4. Create a virtualenv
-4. Activate the virtualenv with the following command `source (virtualenv)/bin/activate`
+5. Activate the virtualenv with the following command
++ `source (virtualenv)/bin/activate`
-5. Run the command:
+6. Run the command:
 `pip install -r puppet/provision/modules/language/files/local.txt`
-6. Verify all the packages with yolk:
+7. Verify all the packages with yolk:
 `yolk -l`
-7. Modify manage.py like 'Run the application' section
+8. Modify manage.py like 'Run the application' section

 # Using Vagrant